Sandrs89/Labirous/README 7. MYSQL.md

 7.2 Step:

-PHPMYADMIN представляет собой веб-приложение для управления базами данных MySQL и MariaDB с использованием графического пользовательского интерфейса (GUI).
+PHPMYADMIN It is a web application for managing MySQL and MariaDB databases using a graphical user interface (GUI).

 	phpmyadmin
 	> htpasswd -c /home/hostinger/phpmyadmin.htpasswd secureuser